fenngineering/sql-build-tools/README.md

  > If the SSIS project Protection Level is configure with EncryptAllWithPassword or EncryptSensitiveWithPassword, then a Encrypted Password must be configured, to create an Encrypted Passwprd then go to the Other Commands\Encrypt secition.
  > If the SSIS project type is configure with DontSaveSensitive then **no** Encrypted Password is required.

- 1. CLONE your DB solution into a folder at the same level as sql-build-tools:-
+ 1. CLONE your SSIS solution into a folder at the same level as sql-build-tools:-
    - ROOT
      - YourSolution
      - Sql-Build-Tools
 2. Within your solution create folders:-
    - ps-config
-   - ps-templates (ssis solutions only)
+   - ps-templates\SsisProjectParams (ssis solutions only)
+3. Copy your ssis project params file to the SsisProjectParams folder for templating from config.psd1.
+> The tools support templating the <ssisproject>.params with values configured with in the config.psd1.
+This can be useful when deploying the project from one environment to the other.
+For more details see SSIS project params templating from config.psd1
+   - Copy .\YourSolution\<ssisproject>\<ssisproject>.params to .\ps-templates\SsisProjectParams\<ssisproject>.eps

 3. Create new config psd1 file:-
    - Copy [Sample Config](Samples/ps-config/config.psd1/) to .\YourSolution\ps-config\config.psd1
 4. Update your new config psd1 file:-